 3. When the bread starts to get very dry and crusty, remove from the oven and let cool.
 Break the bread into pieces and place in a food processor.
 Pulse until crumbs form.

-4. Toss the breadcrumbs with the melted butter and a good pinch of salt and pepper.
+4. Toss the breadcrumbs with the melted butter and a good pinch of salt and pepper and fresh chopped rosemary.
 Spread on the baking sheet and bake for another 5-10 minutes until golden brown and crispy.

 To make the dressing: